h0ffayyy/MicrosoftSentinel-DocumentAnalyticsRules/README.md

 - `azure-mgmt-loganalytics`
 - `azure-identity`
 - `python-docx`
+- `mdutils`

 Install with `pip3 install -r requirements.txt`

+> [!IMPORTANT]
-**NOTE:** You may need to install `azure-mgmt-loganalytics==13.0.0b6`.
+> You may need to install `azure-mgmt-loganalytics==13.0.0b6`.
 I had a problem retrieving log analytics table names with the default version `12.0.0` similar to the issue shown here: https://github.com/Azure/azure-sdk-for-python/issues/28161

 ## Configuration